-Working Hours: 30-40 hours per week, ranging between the hours of 8am-6pm Monday to Friday.
+Working Hours: 37 hours per week, ranging between the hours of 8.30am and 4pm, Monday to Friday.
 Specific shifts to be negotiated with the school.

-Wages: A minimum of £117 per week based on a 30 hour week, with the potential for an incremental raise/overtime hours and long-term employment opportunities for the right candidate.
-Any additional hours worked over 40 hours will be paid at the national minimum wage for the candidates age.
+Wages: £155 per week, based on a 37 hour week, with the potential for an incremental raise/overtime hours and long-term employment opportunities for the right candidate.
+Any hours worked above 40 hours per week will be paid at the appropriate national minimum wage, depending on age.

 Contact Details: If you have any queries please contact us on either this email address email@example.com or call us on 01752 332442.

-The successful applicant will be an outgoing, charismatic and innovative individual who has a natural infinity in engaging and enthusing students across the school.
+The successful candidate will be an outgoing, charismatic and innovative individual who has a natural infinity in engaging and enthusing students across the school.
 Flexibility, good timekeeping and an optimistic approach will all be traits sought in candidates who can act as professional role models at all times.
-The successful applicant will also need to be an organised, logical and innovative individual who has a natural infinity in creating engaging written pieces for the school's press releases.

-This role will suit an individual who is flexible and hard working, as they work to support all areas of the PE Department and Mid Cornwall Sports Partnership.
-Strong literacy skills will also form a part of this role, with a requirement to send letters and appointments to parents, schools and other external partners from time to time.
+This role will suit an individual who is organised and hardworking, as they work to support all areas of the Plymouth School Sports Partnership.
+Strong literacy skills will also form a part of this role, with a requirement to write reports and send letters to schools and other external partners from time to time.